This post may contain affiliate links. Read my disclosure page here.

 If you’re making a big bone-in ham for Christmas this year, don’t throw away the leftover ham bone once all the meat’s been cut off.
 You can add it to this ham and potato soup to add instant flavor!

-If you are looking for more comforting Instant Pot recipes, make sure you try this Instant Pot Beef Stew and the Instant Pot Pot Roast.
+If you are looking for more comforting Instant Pot recipes, make sure you try this Instant Pot Beef Stew and the Instant Pot Pot Roast Recipe.

-• Hearty: This instant pot recipe won’t leave you wanting more.
-High in protein and fiber, it makes for a great main meal.
+• Hearty: This instant pot recipe won’t leave you wanting more, it’s very filling.

-• Great for a crowd: Red beans and sausage over rice is perfect for a crowd or a large gathering.
+• Great for a crowd: It is perfect for a crowd or a large gathering.
 And it can be easily doubled.

 • Make ahead: This pressure cooker ham and potato soup recipe is perfect for weekly meal prep.